top of page

 Budgeting for first time buyers

-3. Tap Into Government Schemes for your first property in Malta
+3. Tap Into Government Schemes for Your First Property in Malta

-• Equity Sharing (Age 30+): If your loan isn’t enough, the Housing Authority can co-purchase up to 50% of the property interest-free, which you repay later.
+If your loan isn’t enough, the Housing Authority can co-purchase up to 50% of the property interest-free, which you repay later.

-• Stamp Duty Exemption: Save up to €10,000 on the first €200,000 of your property’s value.
+You can save up to €10,000 on the first €200,000 of your property’s value.

-• Post-Purchase Grants: Once you move in, you may also be eligible for additional grants (e.g., First-Time Buyer Grant, Adaptation Grant).
+Once you move in, you may also be eligible for additional grants (e.g., First-Time Buyer Grant, Adaptation Grant).

 4. Boost Your Borrowing Power

-• Organise all required documents, including:
+Prepare all required documents, including:

 • FS3 forms